sc-ventures/cloudbreak-documentation/docs/profile.md

 * `CBD_DEFAULT_PROFILE`
 * all `DOCKER_XXX`

->>>>TO-DO: What do you mean by "Cloudbreak deployer **always** opens a new bash subprocess without inheriting environment variables?"
+[comment]: <> (TO-DO: What do you mean by "Cloudbreak deployer **always** opens a new bash subprocess without inheriting environment variables?"
 Do you mean during startup or when?
-Without inheriting from where?
+Without inheriting from where?)

 ### Set Profile Variables